aknackiron/testdroid-documentation/testdroid-cloud-integration/api/index.md

 ---
 layout: default
-title: Testdroid API
+title: Bitbar Testing API
 ---

 ## General

-Testdroid provides a very powerful and useful API for its users to manage all aspects of mobile development and testing automatically.
+Bitbar Testing provides a very powerful and useful API for its users to manage all aspects of mobile development and testing automatically.
 The API allows access our device farm, manage projects, test runs and results, plus many other things that make mobile app,